Koppeltaal/Koppeltaal-Python-Connector/README.md

 # get Activity definitions from server.
 Returns XML.
 xml = c.activity_definition()
-# use koppeltaal.activity_definition.activities to parse the XML feed.
+# use koppeltaal.activity_definition.parse to parse the XML feed.
-from koppeltaal.activity_definition import activities act = activities(xml)
+from koppeltaal.activity_definition import parse act = parse(xml)

 # Create or update a care plan.
 from koppeltaal.create_or_update_care_plan import generate